-Having the best fpv goggles - or video glasses as they are also called - is of paramount importance if you are going to be using your quadcopter or your RC helicopter for aerial photography or aerial videography.
+Having the best fpv goggles - or video glasses as they are also called - is of paramount importance if you are going to be using your quadcopter or your RC helicopter for aerial photography or aerial videography or drone racing.
 Only the right first person view (FPV) system will be able to help you get that perfect shot.
 It's nearly impossible to use a UAV for aerial photography and videography without using FPV goggles.

 Even if you're not into videography, these goggles are a must have.
 They allow you to fly the UAV a lot further and higher up in the sky than you'll ever be otherwise able to.
 Precise control is nearly impossible to achieve when you're standing on the ground and looking up at the quadcopter.